-Section 10 Definitions of terms we use in this brochure
+Section 10.
+Definitions of terms we use in this brochure

-Admission

-The period from entry (admission) into a hospital or other covered facility until discharge.
+Admission The period from entry (admission) into a hospital or other covered facility until discharge.
 In counting days of inpatient care, we count the date of entry and the date of discharge as the same day.

-Assignment

-You authorize us to issue payment of benefits directly to the provider of services.
+Assignment You authorize us to issue payment of benefits directly to the provider of services.
 The Plan reserves the right to pay the member directly for all covered services.

-Calendar year

-January 1 through December 31 of the same year.
+Calendar year January 1 through December 31 of the same year.
 For new enrollees, the calendar year begins on the effective date of their enrollment and ends on December 31 of the same year.

-Coinsurance

-The percentage of our allowance that you must pay for your care.
+Coinsurance The percentage of our allowance that you must pay for your care.
 You may also be responsible for additional amounts.
-See page 14.
+See page 15.

-Copayment

-A fixed amount of money you pay to the provider when you receive covered services.
-See page 14.
+Copayment A fixed amount of money you pay to the provider when you receive covered services.
+See page coinsurance, and copayments) for the covered care you receive.